ZacksHomeLab/terraform-proxmox-cloudinit-vm/README.md

 # Terraform Module for Proxmox Cloudinit Virtual Machines

-This module will deploy Cloudinit-Enabled Virtual Machine templates in your Proxmox node(s).
+This module will deploy Cloudinit-Enabled Virtual Machine to your Proxmox nodes.

 ## Table of content